beny-bee/Wave2Page/README.md

 - Benjami Parellada
 - Armando Rodriguez

+## Directory
+- **app:** user interface code and files.
+- **data:** examples provided as samples.
+It contains 3 folders providing several **songs** already separated by the system, the corresponding **midi** files and the generated music **sheets**.
+- ** src:** all the source code that makes up the system.
+It contains the functions that call the application and that compose the functionalities of the system.
+- **youtube-extension:**  implementation of the google chrome extension.
+It must be compiled directly from the Chrome browser itself, in the configuration/extensions tab.
+- The requirements.txt and environment-cuda.yml files are necessary for the correct installation of the repository.
+Their uses are explained in the next section.

 ## Running interface for the first time
 These sections show how to create virtual environment for our script and how to install dependencies.
 The first thing to do is to install Python 3.11.
 Then follow this instructions: